taliesinb/penguin/README.markdown

 Here was the original README, though I never got round to putting it on SourceForge, as was my plan:

     What is Penguin?

     Penguin is a simple GUI library, with its own display routines, callback system, and widget classes.
-It is meant to function as a "lightweight" GUI system for    any platforms supporting the Allegro graphics library - these include Windows,    DOS, Linux, MacOS and BeOS.
+It is meant to function as a "lightweight" GUI system for any platforms supporting the Allegro graphics library -these include Windows, DOS, Linux, MacOS and BeOS.
 It supports basic 'cool stuff' like transparency and masked images, and sports a reasonable set of widgets that should suffice for common usage.

     What Penguin is not:

     It is not thread-safe, and all callback functions execute from within the GUI management code.
 It does not have an extensive widget set, just enough to get going with.
 It does not feature multi-platform graphics (pluggable look 'n feel).
 It is obviously not competing with the vast arena of proffesional-level projects that are in one way or another associated with Graphical User Interfaces - the primary function of Penguin was to provide the author with a learning experience, and to gain some technical knowledge in C++ (which it did).
 I decided to release it in case it turned out to be useful to anyone who was interested in a non-native GUI for use in an Allegro environment.
-    On the Penguin wish-list:    - Dockable widgets to use with a toolbar.    - Further set of 'bind' template functions as in GTK's GCode.
+    On the Penguin wish-list:
+    - Dockable widgets to use with a toolbar.
+    - Further set of 'bind' template functions as in GTK's GCode.